ScienceBasedTargets/SBTi-finance-tool/docs/contributing.rst

 Code of conduct
 ===============
-Everyone is here with the same goal, helping portfolio holders decrease their impact on climate change.
+Everyone's goals here are aligned: to help asset owners and asset managers reduce their impact on climate change.
-The only way this goal can be achieved is in an inclusive and welcoming environment.
+The only way we can achieve this goal is by fostering an inclusive and welcome environment.
 Therefore, this project is governed by a `code of conduct <https://github.com/OFBDABV/SBTi/blob/master/CODE_OF_CONDUCT.md>`_.
 By participating, you are expected to uphold this code.
 If you encounter any violations, please report them.

 .. toctree::
    :maxdepth: 4